 North Star Black Cooperative Fellowship.
 North Star Black Cooperative Fellowship.
 The North Star Fellowship is a 4-month, cohort-based program, which will provide participants with a history of cooperative economics in the Black community, while receiving technical skills and support for emerging cooperative business ideas.
 Click here to learn more about the North Star Fellowship.

 Culturally-based TA Providers Cohort.
 Ten practitioners of color from across sectors (culturally-based CDC’s, small business developers, college faculty, lawyers, community impact investors etc.) will complete a series of trainings that convey the knowledge and skills necessary to lead the development of cooperative enterprises.

 Business Conversions to Worker Ownership.
 Nexus is building leadership and an ecosystem to support business conversions to worker ownership.
 Nexus will partner with Oakland-based Project Equity to replicate (tailor) their business conversion incubator, which targets businesses ripe for conversions and provides technical assistance, in the Twin Cities.

 Developing CWB Leaders: Americorps VISTA Cohort.
 Nexus will partner with the Phillips Family Foundation’s C3 Twin Cities VISTA program to engage a cohort of five organizations working in the areas of cooperative economic models, social enterprise, work opportunity, financial inclusion and community land ownership models.
-The organizations include: Hmong American Farmers Association, Eastside Financial Center, Emerge, City of Lakes Community Land Trust and Better Futures.
+The organizations include: Hmong American Farmers Association, Eastside Financial Center, Appetite for Change, City of Lakes Community Land Trust and Better Futures.